Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Effects of the free parameters

 \subsection{Variation of the strength of feedback}

 As discussed before, the parameter $f$ represents the fraction of the incoming energy radiated away by the protostars, heralding the strength of the feedback.
 Hence, a lower value of $f$ ensures more accretion onto the protostar for a longer period of time.
 This results in an increase in the dynamical friction, which drags the protostars towards the central regime.
 As a consequence, the possibility that the protostars merge with each other seems to increase.
-Thereby, the less is the strength of feedback, the more is the rate of merger.
+Thereby, the less is the strength of feedback, the more is supposed to be the rate of merger.

 Fig. \ref{fig:imf_f} conclusively demonstrates this effect, where the top, the middle and the bottom panel correspond to the mass function at the final snapshot for $f\approx1,0.5,0.1$, respectively.
-The fiducial model with $f\approx1$ in the top panel has already been described in the previous section \S\ref{sub:imf}.
-We find a progressively lesser number of protostars at lower values of $f$.
-This effect is even more prominent in the case of $f\approx0.1$, in the bottom panel, where we find only one massive and one low-mass protostar.
+Both the top and the middle panels display four protostars, while the bottom panel shows only two, indicating an increased likelihood of mergers.
 The existence of only one low-mass protostar compared to higher values of $f$ also demonstrates the fact that the escape fraction is likely to be reduced by the dynamical friction.